kubernetes-sigs/gateway-api/geps/gep-2643/index.md

 In this workflow, the TLS traffic will be matched against the `SNI attribute` of the request and then directed to the backends.

+This workflow MUST be supported on Core support level.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1
 kind: Gateway